base/base/docs/specs/governance/gov-token.md

 Checkpoints are organized as a one-to-one mapping of user addresses to append-only lists of checkpoints.
-When a user is involved in a token transfer, mint, burn, or vote delegation, a new checkpoint is added to their corresponding list of checkpoints, reflecting the user's updated voting power at the current block number.
+When a user is involved in a token transfer, mint, burn, or vote delegation, a new checkpoint is added to their corresponding list of checkpoints, reflecting the user's updated voting power at that block number.

 ```solidity
 mapping(address => Checkpoint[]) private _checkpoints;